 In our, more generalised setting, this is just because the utterance of an assertion brings with it a commitment to its justification, in response to requests for reasons, which is tantamount to asking for proofs of the assertion to be given.
 So, over the process of attempting to provide a proof, agents are making conditional assertions, which may yet become categorical.
 We can think of this, hypothetical register as a function of the kind discussed by Martino and Usberti.
-A conditional assertion is like a hypothetical proof insofar as it is a function that takes a categorical assertion (antecedent), and maps it into a categorical assertion (consequent).26 Whenever no categorical assertion of the antecedent exists this function remains hypothetical insofar as there is nothing yet to map into the consequent.
-Whenever there is such an assertion, a categorical assertion of the distinction between the activity of proving, and the object produced (a valid proof), by way of the social, and dialogical, role of assertions.
+A conditional assertion is like a hypothetical proof insofar as it is a function that takes a categorical assertion (antecedent), and maps it into a categorical assertion (consequent).
+Whenever no categorical assertion of the antecedent exists this function remains hypothetical insofar as there is nothing yet to map into the consequent.
+Whenever there is such an assertion, a categorical assertion of the consequent is made.
+We now have a simple explanation of this process, in terms of the distinction between the activity of proving, and the object produced (a valid proof), by way of the social, and dialogical, role of assertions.